VICO-UoE/mlpractical/notes/pytorch-experiment-framework.md

 Once you execute that command, you should be able to see the following list:

 ```
-Welcome to the MLP course's Pytorch training and inference helper script
+Welcome to the MLP course's PyTorch training and inference helper script

 optional arguments:
   -h, --help            show this help message and exit